NetworkingB2A/Genie/README.md

 # Genie
 Playing around with Genie and pyATS

+## TODO: few things to fix/update
+  - Change the testbed load to happen outside of the classes
+  - Change the testbed to iterate over each class rather then each class going over the devices

 What is the difference between pyATS and Genie?
 - pyATS
     - define topologies and device/interconnects